Discovery of radioactive liquid pauses work at US nuke dump

 ALBUQUERQUE, N.M.
 (AP) — An area at the U.S. government’s nuclear waste repository in southeastern New Mexico was evacuated over the weekend after workers handling a shipping container discovered a small amount of radioactive liquid inside it.

-There was no indication of airborne contamination and testing of workers’ hands and feet turned up no contamination after the discovery was made late Saturday in a bay where containers are processed before being taken underground for disposal, officials said in a statement.
+There was no indication of airborne contamination and testing of workers’ hands and feet turned up no contamination after the discovery was made late Saturday in a bay where containers are processed before being taken underground for disposal, officials said in a statement issued late Saturday.

 “The event at the site has been secured.
-There is no risk of radiological release and there is no risk to the public or the environment,” plant officials said their most recent statement, issued late Saturday.
+There is no risk of radiological release and there is no risk to the public or the environment,” plant officials said in the statement.

-It wasn’t immediately clear where the liquid came from and which government facility had packed and shipped the waste.
-Bobby St. John, a spokesman for the contractor that manages the facility for the federal government, said Monday that more information would be provided later.
+Officials confirmed Monday that the shipment was packed and sent from Idaho National Laboratory, but investigators were trying to determine the source of the liquid found inside the container, said Bobby St. John, a spokesperson for the contractor that manages the repository for the federal government.

+The waste containers were securely placed back into the special shipping container, St. John said.

 The repository is the backbone of a multibillion-dollar cleanup program that involves tons of Cold War-era waste from federal labs and defense-related sites around the country.